Work Visa Lawyer

 H-2A Visa (Temporary Agricultural Workers)

 The H-2A program allows U.S. employers or U.S. agents who meet specific regulatory requirements to bring foreign nationals to the United States to fill temporary agricultural jobs.
 To qualify for H-2A nonimmigrant classification, the petitioner must offer a job that is of a temporary or seasonal nature besides demonstrating that there are not sufficient U.S. workers who are able, willing, qualified, and available to do the temporary work.
-Employer must also show that the employment of H-2A workers will not adversely affect the wages and working conditions of similarly employed U.S. workers.
+An employer must also show that the employment of H-2A workers will not adversely affect the wages and working conditions of similarly employed U.S. workers.

 H-2B Visa (Temporary Non-Agricultural Workers)